For help or to provide feedback, send us an email at email@example.com. We answer enquiries within two working days.

 To display notebook entries for individual locations on the map, use the control at the top right of the screen.
 Click on one of the green dots to read the notebook entry for that location.
 This will display a summary of the notebook entry and, if the notebook has been digitised, a link to the notebook itself.

-The descriptions are also displayed alongside the pages of the police notebooks.
-Where a particular location is mentioned, you will often be able to view that location on the map by following the "view on map" link.
+In the case of the Police Notebooks series you will often be able to view the particular locations mentioned by following the "view on map" link.

 Why can't I access all of the notebooks?

-Charles Booth's London contains digitised versions of some but not all of the extensive series of notebooks produced as part of Booth's Inquiry.
-Therefore, it is possible that a search of the notebooks catalogue will return results for items that are not available to view on this website.
+Charles Booth's London contains digitised versions of most of the notebooks produced as part of Booth's Inquiry.
+It is possible that a search of the notebooks catalogue will return results for items that are not available to view on this website.

-If you wish to access notebooks which have not been digitised, you are welcome to visit LSE Library's Reading Room to view the original or published versions of the notebooks.
+If you wish to access notebooks that have not been digitised, you are welcome to visit LSE Library's Reading Room to view the original or published versions of the notebooks.